brian32768/react-bootstrap-test/README.md

 As the project became more complex, I started doing smaller apps here.
 I list them here in order of complexity.

+## react-simply/

+This app is intentional simple.
+It has a navbar but no routing.

 ## thunk-test-app/
 ## pigeon-messenger-service/